alexcrichton/rfcs/text/0000-macros-1.1.md

 }
 ```

-That is, the `#![rustc_plugin]` attribute, required at the crate root, will
+That is, the `#![rustc_macro_crate]` attribute, required at the crate root,
-search for a crate compiled with the `rustc-plugin` crate type.
-If found, the
+will search for a crate compiled with the `rustc-macro` crate type.
+If found,
-crate will be loaded (not specified how) and the derive modes and macros will be
+the crate will be loaded (not specified how) and the derive modes and macros
-available to the entire crate.
+will be available to the entire crate.

-Macro-rules (`macro_rules!`) macros can shadow those defined in plugins, but
+For now, only one argument to `#![rustc_macro_crate]` will be allowed.
+Macros
-plugins themselves are not allowed to shadow one another.
-It will be a compiler
+and derive modes will shadow one another, with the last-mentioned
-error to load two plugins that define the same derive mode or same-named macros.
+`#![rustc_macro_crate]` attribute taking precedence.

 ### Initial implementation details

-This section lays out what the initial implementation details of plugins 1.1
+This section lays out what the initial implementation details of macros 1.1
 will look like, but none of this will be specified as a stable interface to the
 compiler.
 These exact details are subject to change over time as the
 requirements of the compiler change, and even amongst platforms these details
 may be subtly different.

-The compiler will essentially consider `rustc-plugin` crates as `--crate-type
+The compiler will essentially consider `rustc-macro` crates as `--crate-type
 dylib -C prefer-dyanmic`.
 That is, compiled the same way they are today.
 This
-namely means that these plugins will dynamically link to the same standard
+namely means that these macros  will dynamically link to the same standard
 library as the compiler itself, therefore sharing resources like a global
 allocator, etc.

 The `libmacro` crate will compiled as an rlib and a static copy of it will be
-included in each plugin.
+included in each macro.
 This crate will provide a symbol known by the compiler
 that can be dynamically loaded.
-The compiler will `dlopen` a plugin in the same
+The compiler will `dlopen` a macro crate in the
-way it does today, find this symbol in `libmacro`, and call it.
+same way it does today, find this symbol in `libmacro`, and call it.

-The `rustc_plugin_macro` and `rustc_plugin_derive` attributes will be encoded
+The `rustc_macro_define` and `rustc_macro_derive` attributes will be encoded
-into the plugin's metadata, and the compiler will discover all these functions,
+into the crate's metadata, and the compiler will discover all these functions,
 load their function pointers, and pass them to the `libmacro` entry point as
 well.
 This provides the opportunity to register all the various expansion
 mechanisms with the compiler.